 Ironically, this foreboding exposé was written in December 2006.
 What author Jeff Tietz was warning us, nearly five years ago, was that an outbreak of disease, originating in one of these pork production facilities, was inevitable.

-In his article, Pork’s Dirty Secret, Tietz describes the conditions of the pig production units owned by Smithfield Foods here in the US:
+In his article, The Dark Side of America’s Top Pork Producer, Tietz describes the conditions of the pig production units owned by Smithfield Foods here in the US:

 “Smithfield’s holding ponds — the company calls them lagoons — cover as much as 120,000 square feet.
 The area around a single slaughterhouse can contain hundreds of lagoons, some of which run thirty feet deep.
 The liquid in them is not brown.
 The interactions between the bacteria and blood and afterbirths and stillborn piglets and urine and excrement and chemicals and drugs turn the lagoons pink.”